halvorbmundal/What-causes-robustness-in-neural-networks/README.md

 # Calculating the robustness of neural networks

-The code for this repository mesures the robustness of several neural networks to adversarial examples.
-It the reaserch and code of several papers listed below:
+The code for this repository measures several neural networks' robustness to adversarial examples.
+It uses research and code of several papers listed below:

 * Akhilan Boopathy, Tsui-Wei Weng, Pin-Yu Chen, Sijia Liu and Luca Daniel, "CNN-Cert: An Efficient Framework for Certifying Robustness of Convolutional Neural Networks", AAAI 2019.
 Their code can be found at https://github.com/jinzh154/CNN-Cert